 Fighting Charges for Possession With Intent to Distribute

 Have you been arrested for possession of a controlled substance with the intent to distribute?
 If so, it important to invoke your Constitutional rights to (1) remain silent, and (2) be represented by an attorney.
 Do not say anything that could be used to incriminate you.
-The only request you should make is to speak with an attorney.
+The only request you should make is to speak with a knowledgeable drug crimes attorney.
 These simple steps can make a world of difference in your criminal case.

 If you have been charged with possession with intent to distribute in Illinois do not hesitate to contact the Kostopoulos Law Group.
 Our skilled team of Chicago criminal defense attorneys will fight to get the charges against you reduced or dismissed.
 Call us today to schedule your free consultation.